allaboutapps/aaa-backend-stack/README.md

 # (make sure git is clean before running this + ensure you comply to semver!)
 local$ lerna publish

+# 8.1 Make sure you do NOT have a global create-aaa-backend installed
+local$ create-aaa-backend
+# Should return
+-bash: create-aaa-backend: command not found

-# 8. Finally: Publish to public github (so that the templat can be pulled) and then
+# 8.2 Finally: Publish to public github (so that the templat can be pulled) and then
 # test if create-aaa-backend scaffolding still works
 local$ npx create-aaa-backend scaffold -y --debug